The Great British Bake Off

 Crème de la Crème

 They've done regular shows, they've done children's shows, they've done celebrity editions.
 The final part of the quadrant is professional cooks, as tested on Bake Off: Crème de la Crème.
-It was professional, the baking was high quality, but the series felt a little off-kilter.
+It was professional, it was done in proper kitchens, the baking was high quality, but the series felt a little off-kilter.
 Not as much feel-good bonhomie, despite host Tom Kerridge's best efforts.

 Winners of the main series: